Islandora/documentation/docs/user-documentation/media.md

 Islandora objects can have any number of media associated with them.
 Media store a reference to the resource node they belong to using a special field, "Media Of".
 By changing this field's value, you can change which resource node owns the media, and therefore, where it gets displayed or managed.

-!!! note "Compared to Islandora 7"
+!!! note "Compared to Islandora Legacy"
     The direction of the relationship between objects and datastreams is reversed when compared to Islandora 7.
 Generally speaking, objects are unaware of their datastreams, and it's a Drupal view that lists datastreams for an object.